MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-WebServicesVirtualDirectory.md

 ```

 ### -Identity
-!!!
-Exchange Server 2010

-The Identity parameter specifies either the GUID of the server, the name of the Web site, or the name of the virtual directory that you want to display.

-!!!
-Exchange Server 2013

-The Identity parameter specifies the GUID of the server, the name of the website, or the name of the virtual directory that you want to display.

-!!!
-Exchange Server 2016

 The Identity parameter specifies the virtual directory that you want to view.

 You can use any value that uniquely identifies the virtual directory.
 For example: